Kmhaas/Chevron_Market_Predictions_Final-Project/README.md

 * Description of preliminary feature engineering and preliminary feature selection, including decision making process.
 The 'close' column consits of the final price of the ticker symbol for each trading day which has been used to find if the stock was up in price from the open price showing a 1 for sell and a 0 for buy if the stock did not go up in price for the day.
 The date column was converted to create new columns to add features to my machine learning model.
 I choose the 'days', 'Open' and 'Volume' columns for my feature selection.
 * Description of how data was split into training and testing sets.
 Data was split into an 80/20 ratio, 80 % training on data and 20 % testing on data.
 * Explaination of model choice, including limitations and benefits.
 I choose to go with a decision tree classifier and random forest classifier for models.
 I know I wanted to use a classifier for my model to get two target groups, a 'buy' group and a 'sell' group to see if Chevron stock was a good investment having more sell opportunity than buy.
 For the data I have it is limited, so having an unbalanced training and testing set can be bad for my models.
 * Explaination of changes in model, from the second neural network to the third and fourth were the activation functions and number of hidden layers per model.
-I wanted to try more layers to see if that would increase accuracy, it did not.
+I wanted to try more layers to see if that would increase accuracy, it did not resulting in the second model being the most accurate.
-* Description of how they have trained the model thus far, and any additional training that will take place
+* Description of how they have trained the model thus far, and any additional training that will take place.
+Thus far I have trained the model by splitting it from the entire data set, scaling the data and additional training will take place during the neural network model.
-* Description of currentaccuracy score
+* Description of current accuracy score.
+The highest accuracy score I have been able to produce is 54.48 %.
+This is not a great accuracy score but with the limited data and features I have been able to gather this is the best score I have reached.

 ## Dashboard

 *  [link to Dashboard]()